JonathanGrossman/python_basics/12_lists.md

 >>> 'sample list: ['First', 'Second', 'Fourth', 'Fifth']'
 ```

-You can pass only one argument, which must be an integer, into `.pop()` or else it returns an error.
+You can pass only one argument into `.pop()` or else it returns an error.

 ```python
 # define variable